In this article, we take a look at how the top consulting firms (McKinsey, BCG and Bain) compare to the “Big 4” (EY, PwC, Deloitte and KPMG).

 The Top 3 firms are much smaller than the Big 4

-So what does this mean for you as a potential employee?
+So what does this mean for you as an aspiring consultant?

 The Big 4 need to recruit a much larger number of people per year to sustain their size, whereas the Top 3 need a much smaller number of new recruits.